usetech-llc/sr25519/README.md

 #### Transfer some testDOTs on Alexander network

 The transfer API method was modified in the sr25519code branch to use C library for signing instead of Rust library.
-This code snippet demonstrates that:
+This code snippet demonstrates that (see application.cpp file around lines 1398-1400):
 ```
+    // Replace SR25519 Rust version with C version
+    //sr25519_sign(sig, te.signature.signerPublicKey, secretKeyVec.data(), signaturePayloadBytes, payloadLength);
+    sign011_s(te.signature.signerPublicKey, secretKeyVec.data(), signaturePayloadBytes, payloadLength, sig);
 ```

 In order to test, run the transfer unit test: